Our Story

 Starting with one project in the Atlas Mountains of Morocco, Baraka has since evolved to encompass a multitude of projects, focusing on Zambia and Laos, whilst still helping out in Morocco with some earthquake relief.

 We don't give cash handouts because we want to look at long-term solutions.
 We want the changes in communities to come from them - their ideas, their goals and aspirations.
 By developing educational facilities, promoting healthcare and instigating water and sanitation projects, we try to galvanize communities to develop their own sustainable, self-sufficient futures through the power of education.
 Approximately 80% of our funding supports educational projects.
-Most projects (apart from our Learning Centres and Safe Houses) are suggested or initiated by locals, so we can help them build their own vision for their community to make it a reality.
+Most projects are suggested or initiated by locals, so we can help them build their own vision for their community to make it a reality.
 Where possible, we ask the community to contribute in some format, such as labour or local materials.

 100% of all donations go directly to projects in zambia and laos